-Detailed plans will allow us to ensure that computing and research infrastructure, sample and know-how allocation are in place to facilitate the research.
+Detailed plans will allow us to ensure that computing and research infrastructure, sample and know-how allocation are in place to facilitate the research each domain plans to carry out.
 They will also allow us to plan any shared core analyses.

 Detailed research plans will help us ensure that research is aligned to the Project aims.
 They will also mean that research themes across GeCIP domains complement each other.
 They will help us ensure efficient resource allocation and minimal duplication of research effort.